remla23-team13/model-training/README.md

 This command runs pylint using the dslinter plugin and prints a report (y=yes) of the code in the `src` directory.

 This repository follows the [cookiecutter data science](https://drivendata.github.io/cookiecutter-data-science/#directory-structure) guidelines.

+## Contributing
+As can be seen in the `.github/workflow/CI.yml` all tests and linters are executed on push and pull-requests, so please run them locally before pushing any new code.